JuliaGNSS/Tracking.jl/docs/src/index.md

 ## Usage

 Tracking.jl processes each satellite individually.
 That means for each satellite a tracking state `TrackingState` must be initialized.
 From there, the `track` function needs to be called for every state and for every incoming signal to update the tracking parameters.
-The required parameters to initialize the tracking state are the GNSS system, carrier doppler and the code phase, e.g.
+The required parameters to initialize the tracking state are the GNSS system, carrier Doppler and the code phase, e.g.
 ```julia
 state = TrackingState(GPSL1, carrier_doppler, code_phase)
 ```